(1)"Military service member" means a person who is

 (B)held a license in Texas within the five years preceding

-the date the applications is filed with the Commission.
+the date the application is filed with the Commission.

 (e)Credit for military service.